miklevin/darwinix/README.md

 # Nix Flake for Cross-Platform Development Environment

-Darwinix, for the win!
-Or would that be Darwin for the Apple Unix?
-Or would that be star-nix for Unix/Linux-like OSes?
-Or would that be nix for the NixOS package manager that makes this IaC stuff so effective?
+**Darwinix**, for the win!
+Or would that be *Darwin* for the Apple Unix?
+Or would that be *star-nix* for Unix/Linux-like OSes?
+Or would that be *nix* for the NixOS package manager that makes this IaC stuff so effective?
 Yes!
-It's Infrastructure as Code provided by the Docker-killing dark horse of the Web, the package manager, nix!
+It's **Infrastructure as Code** provided by the Docker-killing dark horse of the Web, the package manager, *nix*!

 ## It Works on My Machine (be it Mac, Windows or Linux)

 Most modern development is done on Linux, but Macs are Unix.
 If you think Homebrew and Docker are the solution, you're wrong.
-Welcome to the world of Nix Flakes!
+Welcome to the world of **Nix Flakes**!
 This file defines a complete, reproducible development environment.
 It's like a recipe for your perfect workspace, ensuring everyone on your team has the exact same setup, every time.
 As a bonus, you can use Nix flakes on Windows under WSL, and whatever you make will be deployable to the cloud.